kanno-soe/kanno-soe/Exposition/Theory.md

 Genjō answers how groundless dependence comes forward as a case.

 Linji supplies its guard-image.
 The reconstruction reads the true person of no rank (無位真人) along a seam: *no rank* (無位) is non-attainment; the true person going in and out (真人…出入) through the face-gates prevents no-rank from becoming inert; the whole figure holds no-rank and activity together.
 When the monk asks what the true person is—and then hesitates under Linji’s demand to speak—the phrase threatens to become a resting-place.
 Linji’s rebuff destroys that possibility, discarding even the “true person of no rank” once it begins to function as something identifiable or possessable.
-This no-rank, no-resting-place reading is called the **non-attaining middle**, or the **unattaining middle** when the emphasis falls on nothing being obtained or stored.
+This no-rank, no-resting-place reading is called the **non-attaining middle**, or **unattaining middle**, when the emphasis falls on nothing being obtained or stored.

-The reconstruction states that reading in Dōgen's vocabulary. **Shu** (修) is practice, the concrete doing. **Shō** (証) is realization, with the non-attaining floor-face at a bottom placement in any given grading, read here under the governing *mujishō* condition—no own-being, no rank, nothing possessed.
+The reconstruction states that reading in Dōgen's vocabulary. **Shu** (修) is practice, the concrete doing. **Shō** (証) is realization, with the non-attaining floor-face at bottom placement in any given grading, read here under the governing *mujishō* condition—no own-being, no rank, nothing possessed.
 The homophone matters: the *shō* in *mujishō* is 性, nature, while the **shō** in *shushō* is 証, realization—governed by the *mujishō* no-own-being reading.

 Shō gains determinate content through a contrast within practice.
 At a bottom placement, practice has its non-attaining floor-face face: the act's subject-position is ceded, with nothing in the doing answering to a dis-resonant "self-forwards".
 At a non-bottom placement, that same practice is delusive to the extent that it arrogates the subject-position.
 This gives the non-attaining floor-face its grading counterpart.
 Genjō has no corresponding delusion term: its contrast is empty dependence versus manifestation, not non-bottom delusion versus unattaining bottom placement.